 “Oi!” the barman yells, shaking me from my rage.
-“If yer goin’ teh do that, take it ou’side!”
+“If yer goin’ ta do that, take it outside!”

 Suddenly I remember that we are in public.
-I push my hair away from my burning face.
-My first official interview for Witch Weekly is not going how I’d planned, to say the least.
-Slowly I regain my composure, and the barman settles with tossing me a warning look before continuing to watch us like a Muggle soap opera.
+I push my hair away from my burning face, trying to calm down.
+My first official journalism job is not going as planned, to say the least.
+Slowly I regain my composure, and the barman settles with a warning look.
+He pretends to wipe down the counter but I know he’s watching us like a Muggle soap opera.

 He groans.
 “This is certainly a first.”